sebasvila/fif/content/posts/schaublin13-yslide/index.md

 As usual, the horizontal head is beautyfied by smoothing its surface and later on spraying the lacker.
-Next picture shows the head just after sprying the color coat.
+Next picture shows the head just after spraying the color coat.

 {{< image classes="fig-100 center clear" src="pintant-1.jpg" >}}